learn-co-students/deployment-seattle-ds-080519/README.md

 ### Pros
  - After installing their CLI, you only need to upload the model itself, no additional libraries or frameworks
  - If you need better performance, it's easy to pay more money to get that
- - This is a "real" tool that you might encounter on the job
+ - This is a "real" tool that you might encounter on the job, and resembles most closely the type of systems administration you might need to do on the job
  - If you need to use TensorFlow, Google made both TensorFlow and this product, so they're likely to be the most compatible

 ### Cons